stackbit-projects/bakerwriting-9f59b/content/pages/index.md

     title: Turn Your Ideas Into Content That Connects
     content: >
       I work with you to understand your audience.
 We meet them on their terms.
       Everyone gets what they want.
-What are you waiting for?
+Ready?
     actions:
       - label: Let's Get Started
         url: /contact